alexs20/SimpleSecretStorage/README.md

 The same binaries also available in Releases section.

-Please also see a <b>ssspcreceiver</b> project: https://github.com/alexs20/ssspcreceiver<br/>
+Please also see the [SSSPCReceiver](https://github.com/alexs20/SSSPCReceiver) project.
-This is a PC clipboard data receiver that allows clipboard data transmitting from the Simple Secret Storage app to remote PC.
+This is a PC clipboard data receiver that allows a clipboard data transmitting from the Simple Secret Storage app to the remote PC.